PArch/meteor-contact-form/README.md

 # Simple contact form for Meteor applications

 Add a simple mailable contact form to your Web application.
-This is modified from Ruslan Bredikhin's [contact form](https://github.com/bredikhin/meteor-contact-form).
+This is modified from Ruslan Bredikhin's [contact form](https://github.com/bredikhin/meteor-contact-form) and available on [Atmosphere](https://atmospherejs.com/scalloped/contact-form)

 Changes:
 - Added custom subject